rampravesh164191/rampravesh164191/README.md

 # 💻 Ram Pravesh | Full Stack Developer

-Hi there! 👋 I'm **Ram Pravesh**, a passionate **Full Stack Developer** from India with over **4 years** of experience building responsive, interactive, and scalable web applications.
-While I specialize in **front-end development**, I also have strong skills in **back-end technologies** and enjoy working on all aspects of web development.
+Hi there! 👋 I'm **Ram Pravesh**, a passionate **Full Stack Developer** from India.
+I recently completed my full-stack development training at **Masai School**, where I built several responsive and dynamic web applications.
+I specialize in **front-end development** and also have hands-on experience with **back-end technologies**.
+I love creating clean, user-friendly interfaces and enjoy learning new tools and technologies to improve my craft.

 ---